dokun1/kitura-safe-lab/README.md

 }
 ```

+Build and run your iOS app - you should now be sending off a message with a person report.
 Now your phone should be able to do everything it needs to do to report your status when you initially register with the server.

 ## Part 5 - Handling a status report on your server and dashboard